QuinceTart10/TartStart/README.md

 # TartStart

-Stupidly simple and lightweight start page
+A stupidly simple and lightweight start page

 ## Usage